thisisrandy/catan-randomizer/README.md

   shuffled in two separate ("inner" and "outer") groups.
 It isn't possible to construct the inner group with fewer than 11 pips per intersection, so make sure to adjust your constraints accordingly.
+- _Traders & Barbarians_: As described in the manual.

 ### Explorers & Pirates